rubenandrebarreiro/rubenandrebarreiro.github.io/_posts/2018-04-24-alexandre-campinas-photoshoots-#1.md

 <p align="justify">During the photosession, it was little difficult to me, because it was my first time and initially, I didn't feel so comfortable (And perhaps, little shy) posing in the front of the camera.
 But was told me to relax and don't think too much about that.
 So I tried to keep calm, relaxed and pretend to be the most natural possible for the camera's len.</p>

 <p align="justify">As the camera shoots some flashes, I'm started to gain some self confidence, enjoying each posing that I was making and everything starts to go fine.
 The final results are awesome and I loved too much the experience.
 For me was my first photosession and modeling experience, but don't will be the last, for sure!
-And for some of you, that want to start some project in the modeling area ou simply want to do something new, just by curiosity, I advise you to try it, you wouldn't regret, trust me!</p>
+And for some of you, that want to start some project in the modeling area or simply want to do something new, just by curiosity, I advise you to try it, you wouldn't regret, trust me!</p>

 <p align="justify">The final results of the photossession are the following:</p>